 The Byron Allen Show

-Here's a clip of Carrey when he was a guest on The Byron Allen Show in 1989 talking about ouija boards, winning an Emmy for In Living Color, and doing "Bad Karate with Bob Jackson."
+Carrey was also a guest on The Byron Allen Show in 1989, where he talked about ouija boards, winning an Emmy for In Living Color, and doing “Bad Karate with Bob Jackson.”

 The Tonight Show Starring Johnny Carson, Take Two